 Object Store

-Discover more about the Object Store component and how to use it on the Digibee Integration Platform.
+Discover more about the Object Store connector and how to use it on the Digibee Integration Platform.

 Object Store makes operations to store any document in the Object Store of Digibee.
 It's a simple and quick way to save useful JSON-type information, which has operations to help in multiple uses during the creation of a pipeline.